King’s house on Golf Course Bled

 Construction of the golf course started at the initiative of the royal family.
 It was opened in 1937 and is still the oldest and largest course in Slovenia and one of the most attractive in Europe.

-The building will be thoroughly renovated, again becoming the most prestigious golf club house in the region.
-It will be designed as the heart of the completely renovated King’s golf course in Bled.
+The building is thoroughly renovated, again becoming the most prestigious golf clubhouse in the region.
+The new glass pavilion tunes with the King’s house in such a way that the heavy, existing roof extends into the lattice roof of the pavilion.
+It is designed as the heart of the completely renovated King’s golf course in Bled.

-The renovation will fully respect the architecture of the existing building, exposing its concrete vaulting and rich stucco and frescoes.
-The original structure will become a framework within which various rich ambients will be placed.
-The ground floor will hold the reception and the amenities for the players.
-First floor will become the new social space with a bar, an open kitchen, lounge room with a fireplace, club space and a trophy room.
-A restaurant will be positioned in the western pavilion.
+The renovation fully respects the architecture of the existing building, exposing its concrete vaulting and rich stucco and frescoes.
+The original structure becomes a framework within which various rich ambients will be placed.
+The ground floor holds the reception and the amenities for the players.
+The first floor becomes the new social space with a bar, an open kitchen, lounge room with a fireplace, club space, and a trophy room.
+A restaurant is positioned in the western pavilion.
 The whole floor will be designed in several ambients, offering comfort and pleasure in different social settings.
 Each of the ambients will have its own visual identity while complementing the whole.

-Ten hotel rooms, some of which interconnectable, will be positioned in the mighty roof of the hotel.
+Ten hotel rooms, some of which interconnectable, are positioned in the mighty roof of the hotel.

-The club house will be furnished in a mix of classic, contemporary and traditional styles – chosen vintage elements are going to be carefully combined with custom made pieces and contemporary furniture.
+The clubhouse is furnished with a mix of classic, contemporary and traditional styles – chosen vintage elements are going to be carefully combined with custom-made pieces and contemporary furniture.

-Functionality of the building will be complemented by the landscape design: the building and its surroundings will be integrated into the complex by spacious terraces, balconies and functional outdoor areas, overlooking the golf course and the Alps.
-The horticultural scheme will follow the landscape design of the golf course.
+The functionality of the building is complemented by the landscape design: the building and its surroundings are integrated into the complex by spacious terraces, balconies and functional outdoor areas, overlooking the golf course and the Alps.
+The horticultural scheme follows the landscape design of the golf course.